jameshughes89/cs2XX-ComputerArchitecture/site/topics/layout/bus.rst

     * High impedance state/do nothing (``Z``)

+* For a shared signal line like a bus, it is important that only one component is outputting a value at a time
 * Outputting ``0`` is not the same as outputting nothing since any other signal on the same line would be sunk to ground
 * In other words, if two components are connected to the same output line